Get involved with the Youth Commission

 - 7. What happens next?

-1. What is the Youth Commission on Police and Crime?
+1. What is the Youth Commission on Police, Fire and Crime?

-The Youth Commission allows young people to get involved and have their say about policing and crime where they live.
+The Youth Commission allows young people to get involved and have their say about policing, fire and crime where they live.

-The North Yorkshire Youth Commission enables young people to support, challenge and inform the work of the North Yorkshire Police, Fire and Crime Commissioner, Julia Mulligan, and North Yorkshire Police.
-This is a very important role, because it helps the Commissioner and the Police to make better decisions to meet the needs of young people.
+The North Yorkshire Youth Commission enables young people to support, challenge and inform the work of the North Yorkshire Police, Fire and Crime Commissioner, North Yorkshire Police and North Yorkshire Fire and Rescue Service.
+This is a very important role, because it helps the Commissioner, police and fire service to make better decisions to meet the needs of young people.

 2. Who can join the North Yorkshire Youth Commission?